peng8350/flutter_pulltorefresh/custom_indicator_en.md

    */
    void onOffsetChange(double offset) ;

+   // When the indicator status changes, it calls back void onModeChange(RefreshStatus mode);

    /*
      This method represents the operation to be performed when the refresh state is about to enter, and returns a Future.
 This method cannot be refreshed until it has been called.